alttch/busrt/docs/index.rst

 QoS
 ---

-All elbus frames have 4 types of QoS:
+elbus frames have 4 types of QoS:

-* No (0) - does not need confirmation, not real-time
+* No (0) - does not need confirmation, non-real-time
-* Processed (1) - needs confirmation from the broker, not real-time
+* Processed (1) - needs confirmation from the broker, non-real-time
 * Realtime (2) - does not need confirmation, real-time
 * RealtimeProcessed (3) - needs confirmation from the broker, real-time

-When real-time frames are send to a socket, its write buffer is flushed immediately.
+When a real-time frame is send to a socket, its write buffer is flushed immediately.
 Otherwise, a "buf_ttl" delay may occur (>1ms), unless any data is sent after and the buffer is flushed automatically.